oweitman/ioBroker.tvprogram/README.md

 - markerposition is configurable
 - dialog width and height is configurable
 - Datenpunkt record, der nach druck auf Knopf mit Aufnahmedaten gefüllt wird
+- Widget for Favorites

 ### Todo

 widget tvprogram:
-- widget for next Favorites
-- broadcast reminders (Favorites widget?)
 - to be discussed: dont want to see, broadcasts should be hidden
-- to be discussed: Datenpunkt, mit allen Aufnahmedaten
 - Problem: endless scroll in firefox
 - Ideas for further widgets based on the existing TV program script
 - Data adapter for other sources (Internet, hardware such as Enigma, VU-Box)
+- ~~to be discussed: Datenpunkt, mit allen Aufnahmedaten, should be implementet at a videorecorder adapter or in a seperate script~~
 - ~~responsive design for detail view->no responsive design possible for jquery dialog, found another solution with fixed layouts for height>width~~
 - ~~Problem: small Pixel glitch if scroll pane is completle on the left side~~